jasmine-mohammed/Forecasting-Las-Vegas-Visitor-Volume-Time-Series-Analysis/README.md

 - Plotted Autocorrelation Function (ACF) to determine lag for differencing
 - Differenced data by lag 12 and lag 1 and plotted ACF and histogram to confirm stationality.
 3. Model Estimation & Selection: Estimated coefficients for model selection and checked model fit
-- Tested MA and SARIMA models with different parameters and selected 3 models with the lowest Akaike information criterion (AIC) which indicates how well a model fits the data.
+- Tested MA and SARIMA models with different parameters and selected 3 models with the lowest Akaike information criterion (AICc) which indicates how well a model fits the data.
 - Plotted roots to determine whether the models were invertible and stationary.
 Eliminated one model since it was not invertible.
 4. Model Diagnostic:  Ensured model is stationary and normal
 - Plotted histogram, residuals, and Q-Q plot to determine whether two remaining models were stationary.